nicomartinezdev/shopsys/packages/monorepo-tools/README.md

 ### 3. Building the monorepo

 Then you can build your monorepo using `monorepo_build.sh`.
-Just list the names of all your previously added remotes as arguments.
+You will need to specify a default branch name, i.e `master`, `main`, `trunk` Just list the names of all your previously added remotes as arguments.
 Optionally you can specify a directory where the repository will be located by providing `<remote-name>:<subdirectory>`, otherwise remote name will be used.

 The command will rewrite history of all mentioned repositories as if they were developed in separate subdirectories.

-Only branches `master` will be merged together, other branches will be kept only from first package to avoid possible branch name conflicts.
+Only default branches (`master`, `trunk`, `main`) will be merged together, other branches will be kept only from first package to avoid possible branch name conflicts.

 ```
 ~/monorepo-tools/monorepo_build.sh \
-    main-repository package-alpha:packages/alpha package-beta:packages/beta
+    main main-repository package-alpha:packages/alpha package-beta:packages/beta
 ```

 This may take a while, depending on the size of your repositories.

-Now your `master` branch should contain all packages in separate directories.
+Now your default branch should contain all packages in separate directories.
 For our example it would mean:
 * **main-repository/** - contains repository *vendor/main-repository*
 * **packages/**
   * **alpha/** - contains repository *vendor/alpha*